Do I need to have my funding figured out before I arrive?

 How much does it cost for your program?

 Our residential treatment program is free for any Albertan with a valid health care number.
 If a client would like to extend their stay after graduation to reside in our transitional housing beds we do require $477/month for room and board and ongoing support.
 If a client is interested in transitioning into Supportive Housing after graduation, rooms in one of the Robson Houses are $550 a month–$500 rent and $50 for a house fund which goes towards things like cable, internet, laundry soap, toilet paper etc..

 We are always able to find financial solutions and/or a payment schedule to allow anyone who needs support to access it; we do not turn people away who need help and are willing to do the work.

 For details on our admission processes for treatment and supportive housing, click: Admissions

 What are your wait times?

 Recovery Aces has shorter wait times than other, similar treatment facilities in Alberta.
 We are able to move our clients through our programs and into stable housing efficiently, making room for new client all the time.
-To get exact wait time please call us at 780-471-2996, but generally speaking we are able to get clients into our program within two weeks from their application being submitted.
+To get exact wait time please call us at 780-471-2996, but generally speaking we are able to get clients into our program within one month from their application being submitted.